Your One-stop Guide to Saying “Sorry” in German

 Don’t know how to say “sorry” in German?

-Whether you strive for German fluency or crave just enough German to survive a trip to Munich, learning to say “sorry” is a fundamental skill you need to save yourself from embarrassment and practice basic German etiquette.
+Learning to say “sorry” is a fundamental skill you need to save yourself from embarrassment and practice basic German etiquette.

 Language barriers can lead to some pretty cringeworthy moments if you don’t know the right German words to wriggle your way out of situations that require small apologies, expressions of sympathy and other German equivalents to ways in which we might use the English word “sorry.”